grapp1/kw-intern/parflow/docs/parflow_keys.rst

 .. note::
     The value is required
-    The value must be one of the following options ['Constant', 'Growth']
+    The value must be one of the following options: Constant, Growth

 TimeStep.Value